andreschaffer/slis-slos-examples/README.md

 An example of targets on the _Request / Response_ category would be:
 - Availability: 99% of the requests in question will succeed.
-- Latency: 90% of the requests in question will complete in less than 10ms, and 99% will complete in less than 100ms.
+- Latency: 90% of the requests in question will complete in less than 10ms, and 99% in less than 100ms.

 ### Standardization
 For the practice to scale well in your organization, it's worth standardizing on a few points: